dudarboh/LUCAS/README.md

-This is Geant4 simulation of LumiCal test beam setup in 2016
+Geant4 simulation of LumiCal test beam setup in 2016

 1- GEOMETRY DEFINITION